microbit-carlos/microbit-bird-activity/docs/activity.md

 <img width="30%" alt="microbit-universal-hex logo" src="/microbit-bird-activity/img/bird-with-microbit.jpg" align="right">

+We're building a beautiful flock of unique, original birds.

-Your task is to think like a bird and programme the micro:bit to react to the world like a bird.
+Your job, as a creator of one of the flock, is to think like a bird and programme the micro:bit to react to the world like a bird.
+You might also find that you have responsibilities to the flock, too, like sharing useful information.

-The micro:bit can communicate wirelessly with other micro:bits using radio.
+The micro:bit can communicate wirelessly with other micro:bits using [radio](https://microbit-micropython.readthedocs.io/en/v1.0.1/tutorials/radio.html#radio).
-There will be a secret micro:bit in the room broadcasting radio messages to all the birds indicating different events like "saying hello" o "there is a cat around".
+There will be a secret micro:bit in the room broadcasting radio messages to all the birds indicating different events like "saying hello" or "there is a cat around".

 Apart from that, the micro:bit contains other sensors that your bird will react